A photograph shows a scarecrow made from a human corpse.

 A photograph often appears on social media accompanied by the claim that it shows that it shows a human corpse hung up like a scarecrow:

 In the early 2000s, a man bought a ranch in Texas.
 He noticed a scarecrow in the middle of his land.
 He went up to it and smelt something rotting.
 He took the clothes off the scarecrow and discovered it was a human skeleton.
 This is the photo he took before authorities arrived.

-The photograph actually shows a Halloween prop.
-It first appeared in May 2012 on the web site The House of Marrow, a blog dedicated to Halloween art and props, in a post titled “Scarecrow Country.”
-Although this image (and several others showing this skeleton scarecrow), was posted without additional information, it was filed under the “props” tag and the scarecrow’s creator “Marrow” replied to several comments complimenting his artwork:
+The photograph actually depicts a Halloween prop which first appeared in May 2012 on the website The House of Marrow, a blog dedicated to Halloween art and props, in a post titled Scarecrow Country.
+Although this image (and several others showing this skeleton scarecrow) was posted without additional information, it was filed under the props tag, and the scarecrow’s creator, “Marrow,” replied to several comments complimenting his artwork:

 This poor fellow trespassed on the wrong farmer’s property.
 He was beaten and tied to a scarecrow post with barbed wire, a burlap sack over his head, and left to die.
 He was still alive and conscious when the crows started to peck at him…

 But Marrow also explained that he used newspaper and masking tape to create the prop:

 Thanks so much everyone!
 I really appreciate the awesome feedback!